-Inclusion of information about policies and services in your syllabi will help make the experience in the classroom and the community more welcoming and productive for both faculty and students.
+The inclusion of information about policies and services in your syllabi will help ensure effective communication of expectations and make the experience in the classroom and the community more welcoming and productive for both faculty and students.

 Class Attendance: